tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 ##### Snapshot Discovery

-When the empty node join the P2P network, it asks all peers to report snapshots via the `ListSnapshots` ABCI call (limited to 10 per node).
+When the empty node joins the P2P network, it asks all peers to report snapshots via the `ListSnapshots` ABCI call (limited to 10 per node).
 After some time, the node picks the most suitable snapshot (generally prioritized by height, format, and number of peers), and offers it to the application via `OfferSnapshot`.
 The application can choose a number of responses,